 There are two approaches to creating a new e-learning platform.
 Either you can build it from scratch or use a ready-made solution.
 Let’s take a look at these two options in more detail.

 A custom-made solution is essential if you want your platform to be as functional as possible.
 And able to fulfill the specific needs of a wider range of students.
 This solution may be more time-consuming.
 But it will mean you will be able to easily put into place new features as they are needed and quickly scale your services as demand requires.

 If this is your chosen path, Scalac’s experienced web development team will guide you through the most effective ways to develop your own custom-made solution.
 From start to finish.
 As well as provide you with any support you may need after the launch of your platform.
 You’ll be able to read in more detail later on in this article about two e-learning platforms we have worked with recently.

-Joomla, Moodle and Canvas are all examples of open-source software for managing student features and offer a lot of free plugins.
-However, they do not offer effective solutions and implementing specific functionalities may prove difficult when it comes to importing more customised themes.
+Joomla, Moodle, and Canvas are all examples of open-source software for managing student features and offer a lot of free plugins.
+However, they do not offer effective solutions and implementing specific functionalities may prove difficult when it comes to importing more customized themes.